What puppy food is best for diarrhea?

 - Not specifically for puppies (you’ll have to give them a bit more to meet their requirements).

-Since Tylee’s isn’t a limited ingredient food and does contain beef (even the pork version), you’ll want to make sure your dog doesn’t have allergies first.
+Since this isn’t a limited ingredient food you’ll want to make sure your dog doesn’t have allergies first.

 I like it because it’s not over-processed, so it’s not as likely to aggravate bellies.